Standings are displayed on the Public Schedule page and will update automatically as you enter scores.

 You'll see the following dialog:

-Click the edit or create new button to access the edit standings dialog:
+Click the edit button to access the edit standings dialog.

 You can change